pablodecm/phd_thesis/src/103_chapter_3.md

 for which
 $P(\widetilde{q}(\mu) \geq \alpha | \mu)/P(\widetilde{q}(\mu) \geq \alpha | 0) \geq\alpha)$.

-Most data analysis at the LHC, and particularly searches such the one discussed in [Chapter @sec:higgs_pair], are carried out in blinded manner to reduce experimenter's bias, i.e. the subset of observations or results relevant for statistical inference are not considered or concealed until all the analysis procedures have defined.
-In order to optimise the various analysis component (e.g. selection or summary statistic), it useful to compute a figure of merit that is representative of the prospective sensitivity of the analysis.
+Most data analyses at the LHC, and particularly searches such the one discussed in [Chapter @sec:higgs_pair], are carried out in blinded manner to reduce the experimenter's bias, i.e. the subset of observations or results relevant for statistical inference are not considered or concealed until all the analysis procedures have defined.
+In order to optimise the various analysis component (e.g. selection or summary statistic), it is useful to compute a figure of merit that is representative of the prospective sensitivity of the analysis.
 The *expected significance*, is the expectation value for the probability value from [Equation
 @eq:significance_test] under the alternative hypothesis.
-The median instead of the expectation is often considered to preserve monotonicity with Z-values, and several approximations exist for simple cut-and-count likelihoods.
-Both the expected and median significance depend on the signal fraction $\mu$ assumed, so they are particularly useful to optimise analysis some knowledge about the order of magnitude is $\mu$ is known.
+Instead, the median of the expectation is often considered to preserve monotonicity with Z-values, and several approximations exist for simple cut-and-count likelihoods.
+Both the expected and median significance depend on the signal fraction $\mu$ assumed, so they are particularly useful to optimise analysis where the order of magnitude expected for $\mu$ is known, e.g. cross section measurements of SM processes.

 Alternatively, the expected median upper limit can be defined as the exclusion upper limit using the median test statistic
 $\widetilde{q}_\textrm{med}(\mu)$ under
 the null hypothesis instead of the observed statistic.
-In addition to the median expected limit, it is common practise in the LHC searches to also compute the so-called 1-sigma and 2-sigma bands, that correspond to the $50\pm16$ and $50\pm22.5$ percentiles instead of the median.
-The upper limits bands provide a quantitive estimation of the possible limit variation if not signal is present in the data.
+In addition to the median expected limit, it is common practice in LHC searches to also compute the so-called 1-sigma and 2-sigma bands, that correspond to the $50\pm16$ and $50\pm22.5$ percentiles instead of the median.
+The upper limits bands provide a quantitive estimation of the possible limit variation if no signal is present in the data.
 Both the expected significance and the expected upper limit can be estimated asymptotically for summary statistics like the one described in [Equation @eq:sum_count_vector].
 The effect of nuisance parameters